Yara-Rules/rules/README.md

 ## Anti-debug/Anti-VM

-In this section you will find Yara Rules aimed to detect anti-debug and anti-virtualization techniques used by malware to evade automated analysis.
+In this section you will find Yara Rules aimed toward the detection of anti-debug and anti-virtualization techniques used by malware to evade automated analysis.

 ## CVE_Rules